 Despite Spain’s promise and all he had done for Spain in such a short time, Francisco did not earn his unconditional freedom from slavery until nine years later, in 1738.
 In that same year, the Spanish governor established Gracia Real de Santa Teresa de Mose (Fort Mose) about two miles north of St. Augustine.
-Slaves who had escaped from the British colonies were directed there and, with around 100 residents, Fort Mose became the first legal settlement of free blacks in what would eventually become the United States.
+Slaves who had escaped from the British colonies were directed there and, with around 100 residents, Fort Mose became the first legal settlement of free Black people in what would eventually become the United States.

 Francisco became the military leader at Fort Mose, which also meant he was the leader of that maroon community.
 The fort defended the northern approach to St. Augustine, a role that was challenged in 1740 when the British invaded Florida with their eyes on St. Augustine.
 The Fort’s residents evacuated to the capital and its militia and the Spanish eventually defeated the British and drove them back, but not before Fort Mose was destroyed.

 After this battle, Francisco took his fight to the high seas with the Spanish, where they raided British ships.
-He was captured in 1741 by British sailors who, upon discovering his role leading the black militia at Fort Mose, tortured him and sold him back into slavery in the Bahamas.
+He was captured in 1741 by British sailors who, upon discovering his role leading the Black militia at Fort Mose, tortured him and sold him back into slavery in the Bahamas.

 A second Fort Mose was built in 1752.
 No one knows quite how it happened, but by 1759 Francisco was back in Florida and in charge of Fort Mose, yet again.
 That iteration of Fort Mose lasted until Florida was ceded to the British in 1763 as part of the Peace of Paris.
 Most of the inhabitants of Fort Mose, Francisco included, emigrated to Cuba with the evacuating Spanish.
 Once there, he established a community called San Agustín de la Nueva Florida that was modeled on Fort Mose.